datumbrain/claude-privacy-guard/README.md

 # Claude Privacy Guard

-> 🛡️ Prevent secrets and PII from being accidentally shared with Claude Code
+> 🛡️ Prevent secrets and PII from being accidentally shared with Claude Code.

 A privacy-first plugin for Claude Code that scans prompts for sensitive data and **blocks** them before they reach the AI.